 If you receive benefits there is now a limit on the amount of money you can receive.

 According to these new rules, if you are a family you are now entitled to a maximum of £384 in benefits per week.
 If you are a single person, you are entitled to a maximum of £257 per week.
-Full details can be found here
+Full details of the rules can be found here

 All working age benefits are included in the benefit cap.